 Saint Bernard Retriever

-Breeds: Golden Retriever & Saint Bernard
+Breeds: Golden Retriever and Saint Bernard

 If you are looking for a larger mix, the Saint Bernard Retriever will provide you with both size and personality.
 The Saint Bernard Retriever crosses the Saint Bernard and the Golden Retriever.
 These pups can top 100 pounds, and will end up somewhere between the size of a purebred Saint Bernard and Purebred Golden Retriever.
 They have dense, fluffy coats that will require regular grooming and brushing.